What Is a Draining Sinus?

 Draining sinuses are difficult to treat, and dermatologists are not yet sure of the best method to treat them.
-However, there are several options to clear draining sinuses once they form in the skin.
+However, there are several options to clear draining sinuses once they form in the skin, and a combination of methods is often employed.
 Caution: Never try any of these at home.
-It will result in a more severe lesion, potential infection, and potentially massive scarring.
+It will result in a more severe lesion, potential infection, and worsen scarring.

 - Intralesional shots (cortisone shots): Intralesional shots, often called cortisone shots, involve injecting an anti-inflammatory medication called a corticosteroid directly into the draining sinus.
-Corticosteroids are different from steroids taken by bodybuilders, as corticosteroids work to decrease swelling, while other steroids work to increase muscle.
-The introduction of steroids into the draining sinus decreases the swelling and size of it, without increasing the risk of scarring.
+The introduction of corticosteroids into the draining sinus decreases swelling without increasing the risk of scarring.

 - Surgical removal: In especially stubborn draining sinuses, when other treatment options do not work, the draining sinus will have to be removed surgically from the skin.
 Although this option is most likely to cure the draining sinus, it will leave large scars.

-- Cryotherapy: Cryotherapy is a procedure performed by freezing an acne lesion to hasten its healing.
-Cryotherapy for a draining sinus is performed by applying a liquid nitrogen spray to the lesion for about 15 seconds, which quickly freezes it.
+- Cryotherapy: Cryotherapy is a procedure performed by freezing an acne lesion with a liquid nitrogen spray for about 15 seconds.
 Freezing of the draining sinus prevents its growth and supports its healing.
-However, cryotherapy is not the preferred treatment option for draining sinuses, as it does not work well on every skin type, and it can leave severe scars if performed improperly.3
+However, cryotherapy is not the preferred treatment option for draining sinuses, as it does not work well on every skin type, and it can leave severe scars if performed improperly.3,4

 Draining sinus prevention: acne cyst treatments

-By treating acne cysts before they can develop into draining sinuses, the formation of a draining sinus can be prevented.
+By treating individual acne cysts before they can combine into draining sinuses, the formation of a draining sinus can be prevented.
 There are several treatment options for acne cysts.

-- Isotretinoin + steroids: Isotretinoin (Accutane) is an oral medication that permanently and irreversibly changes the skin and body, and therefore it is a treatment of last resort, only being approved for severe, widespread cystic acne.
-However, in the case of severe acne that comes with draining sinuses doctors sometimes advise its use, often in combination with oral corticosteroids, which help quickly reduce inflammation.
+- Isotretinoin + corticosteroids: Isotretinoin, often known by its brand name Accutane®, is an oral medication that permanently and irreversibly changes the skin and body, and therefore it is a treatment of last resort, only being approved for severe, widespread cystic acne.
+However, in the case of severe acne that comes with draining sinuses doctors often advise its use, sometimes in combination with oral corticosteroids, which help quickly reduce inflammation.
 Patients will often take corticosteroids for the first 2 - 4 weeks of treatment in order to decrease swelling, redness, and pain quickly.
-Then, after a few weeks of corticosteroid treatment, patients will begin taking an isotretinoin dosage of 0.5 - 1 milligram/kilogram/day, usually for 4 - 5 months.
-The combination of corticosteroids and isotretinoin is highly effective at clearing acne cysts, but it is a serious decision, as it comes with severe side effects, some of which may be lifelong.
+Then, after a few weeks of corticosteroid treatment, patients will begin taking an isotretinoin dosage of 0.5 - 1 milligram/kilogram/day, usually for 15 - 20 weeks.
+The combination of corticosteroids and isotretinoin is highly effective at clearing acne cysts, but it is a serious decision, since isotretinoin comes with severe side effects, some of which may be lifelong.
 These side effects include permanent changes to the body and dramatic birth defects or fetal death if taken by pregnant women.

-- Oral antibiotics: Oral antibiotics, including tetracycline, minocycline, and doxycycline, are alternatives to isotretinoin that can temporarily help clear acne cysts.
-Oral antibiotics should only be used for a maximum of 3 - 6 months, and although they may help reduce acne cysts during treatment, the acne will likely return once the treatment is stopped.
+- Oral antibiotics: Oral antibiotics, including minocycline, doxycycline, and tetracycline are alternatives to isotretinoin that can temporarily help clear acne cysts.
+Oral antibiotics should only be used for a maximum of three months, and although they may help reduce acne cysts during treatment, the acne will likely return once the treatment is stopped.
 Further, oral antibiotics cause side effects, including gastrointestinal issues, and can permanently stain the teeth or skin.
 Oral antibiotics should never be taken with isotretinoin because there is a risk of developing a disease called pseudotumor cerebri, which causes a buildup of pressure inside the skull.
 Oral antibiotics are also sometimes prescribed alongside draining sinuses treatments to prevent the development of infections inside the draining sinus.

 - Hormonal treatments (females): Hormonal treatments, including oral contraceptives and spironolactone, are treatments female patients can use to treat acne cysts.
-These treatments can only be used by females since they can cause feminization symptoms, including breast growth and sexual dysfunction, in men.
-In females, though, hormonal treatments can be highly effective at clearing acne cysts.4-6
+These treatments can only be used by females since they can cause feminization symptoms in males, including breast growth, as well as sexual dysfunction.
+In females, however, hormonal treatments can be highly effective at clearing acne cysts.8-10

 - Jansen, T., Lindner, A. & Plewig, G. Draining sinus in acne and rosacea.
 A clinical, histopathologic and experimental study.
 Hautarzt 46, 417 - 420 (1995) https://www.ncbi.nlm.nih.gov/pubmed/7642386